Charles Lindbergh: Double life and secret German children

-Beginning in 1957, General Lindbergh engaged in lengthy sexual relationships with three women while remaining married to Anne Morrow.
-He fathered three children with hatmaker Brigitte Hesshaimer (1926–2001), who had lived in the small Bavarian town of Geretsried.
+Beginning in 1957, Lindbergh engaged in lengthy sexual relationships with three women, while remaining married to Anne Morrow.
+He fathered three children with hatmaker Brigitte Hesshaimer, who lived in the Bavarian town of Geretsried.
 He had two children with her sister Mariette, a painter, living in Grimisuat.
-Lindbergh also had a son and daughter (born in 1959 and 1961) with Valeska, an East Prussian aristocrat who was his private secretary in Europe and lived in Baden-Baden.
+Lindbergh also had a son and daughter, born in 1959 and 1961, with Valeska, who was his private secretary in Europe and lived in Baden-Baden.
 All seven children were born between 1958 and 1967.

 Ten days before he died, Lindbergh wrote to each of his European mistresses, imploring them to maintain the utmost secrecy about his illicit activities with them even after his death.
-The three women (none of whom ever married) all managed to keep their affairs secret even from their children, who during his lifetime (and for almost a decade after his death) did not know the true identity of their father, whom they had only known by the alias Careu Kent and seen only when he briefly visited them once or twice a year.
-However, after reading a magazine article about Lindbergh in the mid-1980s, Brigitte's daughter Astrid deduced the truth; she later discovered snapshots and more than 150 love letters from Lindbergh to her mother.
-After Brigitte and Anne Lindbergh had both died, she made her findings public; in 2003 DNA tests confirmed that Lindbergh had fathered Astrid and her two siblings.
+The three women, none of whom ever married, all kept their affairs secret even from their children, who during his lifetime, and for almost a decade after his death, did not know the true identity of their father, whom they had only known by the alias Careu Kent, and seen only when he briefly visited them once or twice a year.

+After reading a magazine article about Lindbergh in the mid-1980s, Brigitte's daughter Astrid deduced the truth.
+She later discovered photographs and more than 150 love letters from Lindbergh to her mother.
+After Brigitte and Anne Lindbergh had both died, she made her findings public.
+In 2003, DNA tests confirmed that Lindbergh had fathered Astrid and her two siblings.

 Reeve Lindbergh, Lindbergh's youngest child with Anne, wrote in her personal journal in 2003, "This story reflects absolutely Byzantine layers of deception on the part of our shared father.
 These children did not even know who he was!
 He used a pseudonym with them (To protect them, perhaps?
 To protect himself, absolutely!)"